Valley Grange Dictionary Day Schedule

 Communication Shorts are brief (short) but important items posted for your information and use.
 Please send us your ideas and thoughts!

-September Bulletin
+October Bulletin

-The September Bulletin is now available for download and printing.
-Recent issues of the Bulletin can be found on the Program Books and Information Page in the communications section.
+Yes, there is an October Bulletin, although with the State Session, the mailing of the physical copy may be delayed a bit.
+The digital copy is available on the site.
+Recent issues of the Bulletin can be found on theย Program Books and Information Pageย in the communications section.

 Annual Purge Continues

 We’re removing dated information from the website.
 This includes documents, posts, and photos.
 While some things are considered timeless, a general policy is to remove items that are more than two years old.
+One of the significant challenges this time of year is updating online directories.
+Please make sure we have your current information!

 Think About This!